-The Manual on Uniform Traffic Control Devices (MUTCD) is a federal document that defines the standards for all traffic control devices.
-The MUTCD recommends that an adult school crossing guard be uniformed so that street users and pedestrians can recognize the guard and respond to the guard's signals.
+The Manual on Uniform Traffic Control Devices (MUTCD) recommends that an adult school crossing guard be uniformed so that street users and pedestrians can recognize the guard and respond to the guard's signals.
 The guard uniform should be distinctively different from those worn by regular law enforcement officers.